Dec 22 2022

 Finally, the content you put up on screens is what sets the ball rolling for the network, and here comes the images, animations, videos, or GIFs you would like to see on your screens!

-A recent study by Fortune Business Insights pointed out that the digital signage market is projected to reach a market size of $35.94 billions by 2026.
+A recent study by Fortune Business Insights pointed out that the digital signage market is projected to reach a market size of $35.94 billion by 2026.
 The network that often goes beyond the basics of the traditional hardware-software-content trio is a gateway to business opportunities for value-added resellers (popularly, VAR).

-Factors such as how the signage market works, that is, integrations offered by the software, the value chain linking screen suppliers to the tech manufacturers, and signage deployment measures that identify and match the renters of ad spaces to the renter form the very basis of the business model.
+• Signage deployment measures that identify and match the renters of ad spaces to the renter form the very basis of the business model.

-Usually, three types of digital signage deployments constitute the signage advertising business model: merchandising, promotional, and informational.
+Three types of digital signage deployments constitute the signage advertising business model: merchandising, promotional, and informational.

 Now that we are acquainted with what a digital signage ad campaign can mean to a business, let’s look at some successful ad signage campaigns that not just helped enhance customer experience but brought out a new side of brands loved by millions!